pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 }
 ```

-This struct will be maintained when we call `deriveStats`.
+This struct will be maintained when we call `DeriveStats`.

 ### How to maintain it.